Chia Seed Pudding makes for the perfect breakfast, snack or keto dessert.

 It looked a little… weird?
 These little balls in a gel-like liquid.
 I was not so sure…

 It was when I was looking for a new breakfast to try out, that I decided to be adventurous and give chia seeds a try.
-I wanted a break from egg muffins, and I was missing the cereals and porridge I used to eat before going low carb.
+I wanted a break from keto breakfast muffins, and I was missing the cereals and porridge I used to eat before going low carb.

 Enter – chia seed porridge.
 Probably the easiest chia seed recipe you can get.
 (And easily one of the easiest recipes you can get overall!)